Can Running Shoes Be Used for Walking?

 Walking and running are very similar activities with one big difference: time spent in the air.

 As runners run, they will have both feet in the air at the same time for a brief moment.
 It happens during the turnover from foot to foot.
-That fraction of a second in the air means a runner will put more stress on their body when they land compared to a walker.
+That fraction of a second in the air means a runner will put more stress on their body as their foot strikes the ground when compared to a walker.

 Walkers, on the other hand, always have at least one foot on the ground.
 Since walkers don’t go airborne during their turnover, there’s less stress on their bodies than runners.